johnstontrav/klairejohnston-cms/src/pages/index.md

         Klaire's debut verse novel 'Ideas too big for our skin' tells the story of one girl's search for the truest version of herself.
-Artful and confronting, Klaire uses the familiarity of the 'everyday' to expose some deeper, universal truths.
+Artful and confronting, Klaire uses the familiarity of the everyday to expose deeper, universal truths.
     - image: /img/paperfactory.jpg
       text: >

         'Paper Factory' is one story told in fourteen poems.
-This tiny read and the perfect intro to my writing style.
-Devour over a cup of coffee or with a cheeky glass of wine.
+This tiny read is the perfect introduction to Klaire's writing style.
+Recommended: devour over a cup of coffee or with a cheeky glass of wine.
     - image: /img/wordsforsnow.png
       text: >-
         It's hypothesised that the Eskimo have over fifty different words for snow.
-Loyalty, it seems, has just as many variations.
+Loyalty reveals itself to have just as many variations.
 But, is loyalty concrete, or might it just shift with circumstance?
-Van and Luna kick off this trek into this snowstorm of uncertainty.
+Van and Luna show snowstorm of uncertainty.
 Only one will still be there when the sun breaks through ...
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.